 Pair with: I know most vodkas are vegan (don’t ask how), so keep this meal fresh with my favorite drink: a vodka seltzer with the tiniest bit of lime juice!

 Bring out the avocado flavor in your entrée with this light, fresh side salad (via imperfectlybalancedsara.com).
 The lime juice and dill on top really join all these flavors together in a way you and your S.O. will love.
 Get the Corn, Cucumber, and Avocado Salad recipe.

 Dessert: Almond Caramel Vegan “Cheesecake”

 Like the crème brulée, this one calls for a lot of prep time, so plan accordingly!
 Who says vegans can’t enjoy a cheesecake?
 This elaborate recipe (via cocooncooks.com) takes you step by step through the crust and cake, so you can do this.
 The cheesecake is actually an almond cinnamon cashew cream.
-Combined with an almond crust and homemade date caramel, this is going to be a big hit.
+Combined with an almond crust and homemade date caramel, this is going to be a big hit (and sure, make it for Easter too!).
 Get the Almond Caramel Vegan “Cheesecake” recipe.

 If you prefer to make a morning treat, check out our Valentine’s breakfast in bed menu ideas.
 Get even more sweet recipes, tips, and tricks at our Valentine’s Day headquarters, including great last-minute Valentine’s Day gift ideas.